JeneLitsch/Litan/doc/stdlib/string/str.md

 string

 **Description:**
 Returns stringified representation of x.

+Special behavior:
+- A string is just copied.
+- The contained string of ouput string stream is extracted.